KiltedCode/khandaria-campaign/sessions/2020/2020-10-15-warring-choices.md

 start **detecting evil**
 `Faleor` casts back on them, then **detect good** for good measure
 Try elven and sylvan to see if they speak
-go in and `Guros` is waiting for us
+go in and `Gurrus` is waiting for us
 been meeting with `Khan` and `General` for past 2.5 hours
 feel spy is reporting too much information to be worth feeding too much information
 want to find out how he's reporting, and use it or at least cut them off